4 Tips for Employers: Top Advice We’re Taking into the New Year

 Focus on Flexibility

-By this year (2024), mobile workers were expected to account for 60 percent of the U.S. workforce.
-One of the best ways to attract and retain talent is to offer flexible working accommodations, whether that’s a hybrid model (part remote, part in-office), flexible hours that accommodate childcare and other caregiving responsibilities, or total freedom to set their own schedules.
+By this year, mobile workers are expected to account for 60 percent of the U.S. workforce.
+One of the best ways to attract and retain talent is to offer flexible working accommodations, whether that’s a hybrid model, flexible hours that accommodate childcare and other caregiving responsibilities, or total freedom to set their own schedules.

 Along with flexibility, you can promote robust work-life balance through your PTO policies.
 Encourage employees to take vacations, offer paid holidays, and create other opportunities for self-care and time away to recharge.